The Following Are Some Of The Changes That Have Been Made To My Office In Response to the

 You can visit my practice with confidence, knowing I am taking additional measures to provide for the safety of my patients.

 Even under normal circumstances, Melissa Ceresi, DMD, PC, maintains the highest standard of infection-control protocols using the latest OSHA guidelines as well as the recommendations of the American Dental Association and the Centers for Disease Control and Prevention (CDC).

 As a healthcare provider, I already maintain strict protocols for the cleaning and disinfection of all treatment rooms.
 In addition, I have increased the frequency of disinfection-measures in my public spaces and common “touch points” — doorknobs, counters, restrooms, etc.

 Continued social distancing practices — please knock when arriving at my office and someone will come get you when we are ready to begin your treatment.

 Preemptive screenings – When you are greeted, you will be asked Covid-19 pre-screening questions.
 It is recommended that you take your temperature prior to your appointment.
 If you have a temperature 100.4, stay home.
 Call our office to reschedule your appointment.

 I understand your decision to visit me is personal one.
 Should you have any questions or concerns about your dental appointment, please do not hesitate to call me at 215-230-7060.
 I am are here to help!

 My Practice Strictly Adheres and Exceeds the Standard for Infection Control

 Air Filtration Environment for Safety

-Each treatment room has been isolated to ensure all particulates (also known as atmospheric aerosol particles–microscopic particles of solid or liquid matter suspended in the air) remain within the designated space where the balance air is then filtered through and an air purifying system is circulated in that same space.
+Each treatment room has been isolated to ensure all particulates (also known as atmospheric aerosol particles–microscopic particles of solid or liquid matter suspended in the air) remain within the designated space where the balance air is then filtered through an air purifying system is circulated in that same space.